-Consent

 Term Definition

 Data controller The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.

 Data processor A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller, following the Controller's instruction.

 Data subject The identified or identifiable individual whose personal data is held or processed.

-Freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+Consent Freely given, specific, informed and unambiguous indication of the data subject's wishes via a statement or by a clear affirmative action, signifying agreement to a specific processing of personal data relating to them.

-Personal data

-Any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a an identification number, location data,
+Personal data Any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a

 • name,

+an identification number,

+location data,

-• an online identifier or
+an online identifier or

 • to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Special categories of personal data

-Personal data which is more sensitive and so needs more protection, including Information about an individual's:
+Special categories of personal data Personal data which is more sensitive and so needs more protection, including Information about an individual's:

-- Racial or ethnic origin
+Racial or ethnic origin

-- Political opinions
+Political opinions

-- Religious or philosophical beliefs
+Religious or philosophical beliefs

-- Trade union membership
+Trade union membership

-- Genetics
+Genetics

-- Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes
+Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes

-- Health physical or mental
+Health - physical or mental

-- Sex life or sexual orientation
+Sex life or sexual orientation

-- history of offences, convictions or cautions
+History of offences, convictions or cautions

 Note: Whilst criminal offences are not listed as special category data, within this policy they are regarded as such in acknowledgment of the extra care which is needed with this data set.

-Processing

-Any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing Any operation or set of operations which is performed on personal data or on sets of personal data, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 Processing can be automated or manual.

-Data breach

-A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
+Data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.